marcinjahn/technology-notebook/src/docs/programming/rust/basics.md

 The following are not expressions, thus do not return values:

 - expressions delimited by `;`
-- binding a name to a vlue with `=` (? isn't that already covered by the first rule anyway?)
+- binding a name to a value with `=` (isn't that already covered by the first rule anyway?)
 - type declarations (`fn`, `struct`, `enum` keywords)